WenjuanW/Post-Stroke_30-day_Mortality_Prediction-1/README.md

 * This repository provides pre-trained models for future studies to externally validate the trained models in a paper
 * Please get in touch if you would like to collaborate on externally validate this post-stroke 30-day mortality prediction model
    + Email: wenjuan.wang@kcl.ac.uk
-* If you use code/trained models from this repository, please cite the pre-print as a condition of use
+* If you use code/trained models from this repository, please cite the paper as a condition of use.

 ## About the models